streamroot/integration-samples/mesh/ios/AVPlayer/README.md

 ### 2. Bridge between AVPlayer and the DeliveryClient

-In order to work perfectly, the SDK instance uses a `PlayerInteractor`.
+In order to work perfectly, the SDK needs a `PlayerInteractor`

 It is a component in charge of the interactions between the player and the SDK.
 It monitors Quality of Service (QoS) metrics and allows the SDK to behave accordingly.

-You can find an implementation example in [AVPlayerMesh/PlayerInteractor.swift](AVPlayerMesh/AVPlayerMesh/PlayerInteractor.swift).
+It will be up to you to implement this component, although, you can find an implementation example in [AVPlayerMesh/PlayerInteractor.swift](AVPlayerMesh/AVPlayerMesh/PlayerInteractor.swift)

 ### 3. Instanciate a `LumenDeliveryClient`

 Now the SDK is initialized, you are able to create `LumenDeliveryClient` instances.

-You first need to create and setup your AVPlayer instance.
-Then the following function shows you how to configure `LumenDeliveryClient` instances using a AVPlayer:
+Once your AVPlayer is up and ready, you will need to configure your `LumenDeliveryClient` instance:

 ```swift
 func createDeliveryClient() -> LMDeliveryClient {